jayeshchoudhary/express-validator-example/readme.md

 ## Schama based validation

-The cain api for validation provided by `express-validator` is great but it can also get very hard to read if a single field has many validations. then a single validation middleware will have chain function hell
+The chain api for validation provided by `express-validator` is great but it can also get very hard to read if a single field has many validations. then a single validation middleware will have chain function hell

 To solve this problem there is also **schema-based validation** in `express-validator`. this offers a clear approach where instead of chaining new function for new validation we have an object with key and values as validation schema at one place.